sevvandi/airt/README.md

 for being very quick in responding to emails about his R package *mirt*.

 Many people helped me with the hex sticker.
-A big thank you to Patricia Menendez Galvan for patiently giving me feedback on how to improve the hex sticker.
-Also, thanks for Di Cook and Emi Tanaka for giving good feedback.
-Nishka and Sashenka Fernando also helped with the design of the hex sticker.
-Finally, where did I get the hex sticker template from?
+A big thank you to Patricia Menendez Galvan, Di Cook, Emi Tanaka, Nishka and Sashenka Fernando for giving me great feedback.
-From Emi Tanaka’s blogpost <https://emitanaka.org/post/hexsticker/>.
-Thanks again, Emi.